bbqkees/vbus-arduino-domoticz/README.md

 ### Is this sketch the pinnacle of proper programming?
 Not by any means, but it works.
-If you have any remark or improvement, let the autor know.
+If you have any remark or improvement, let the author know.

 ### Should the author have made a library instead of a complete sketch?
 Maybe, but this allows for better modification by myself or others.
 Also depending on the Arduino you need to set another Serial port.
 This is easier to do in the sketch.